08 Jan News Release: Hard Twist: Western Ranch Women photography exhibition now open at Eiteljorg

 In conjunction with the photography exhibition, the Eiteljorg plans public programming events – both virtual and in person – related to Hard Twist, including talks and photography workshops, and a virtual presentation by Van Cleve on March 13.
 Curator-led tours of the exhibition are scheduled for noon Feb.
 5, March 5 and April 2.
 Check www.eiteljorg.org/calendar for the latest event details and registration.

-The Hard Twist exhibition continues the Eiteljorg’s Honoring Women theme.
+The Hard Twist exhibition, which opened Jan.
+30, continues the Eiteljorg’s Honoring Women theme.
 It included the exhibition Quilts: Uncovering Women’s Stories, which closed Jan.
-3, as well as Powerful Women: Contemporary Art from the Eiteljorg Collection, which continues through March 21.
-The current rotation of Powerful Women highlights contemporary art by Native American women artists, and a second rotation of Powerful Women open from April 18 to Oct.
+3, as well as Powerful Women: Contemporary Art from the Eiteljorg Collection, which remains open now through March 21.
+The current rotation of Powerful Women highlights contemporary art by Native American women artists, and a second rotation of Powerful Women open from April 17 to Oct.
 3 will feature artworks by contemporary women artists who are Native, African American, Latino, Asian American and European American.
 Joy Harjo (Mvskoke/Creek Nation), the first Native American woman to serve as poet laureate of the United States, is scheduled to conduct a poetry reading and book signing Oct.
 16 at the Eiteljorg as part of the Honoring Women theme.

 The Eiteljorg Museum is open and follows all state and local public health requirements during the pandemic.
 Upon entering, all visitors must receive a non-invasive temperature check, sanitize their hands, wear face masks and socially distance inside the building.
 For details, visit Eiteljorg.org/ReOpen.